 At this time we are not able to accept single parents into the Empowered to Connect Train-the-Trainer course.
 We desire to serve single adoptive and foster parents and we welcome and encourage single parents to attend the Empowered to Connect Parent Training.
 However, we are currently only training married couples as trainers because of our desire to offer the parent training to both spouses together.
-Given that most of the adoptive and foster families participating in the Empowered to Connect Parent Training are two-parent families, we believe that training husband and wife training teams are optimal.
 As our resources and ability to train more trainers expands, we will consider offering the train-the-trainer course to singles as well.

 I am an adoptive or foster parent and I am primarily looking for training to help me be a better parent.
 Is Empowered to Connect Train-the-Trainer right for me?

-No, Empowered to Connect Train-the-Trainer is designed to prepare and equip you to lead a ministry to hurting families and teach Empowered to Connect Parent Training to other adoptive and foster families.
-There is no doubt that Empowered to Connect Train-the-Trainer will help you become a better and more effective parent, but it is not designed as parent training course.
+No, Empowered to Connect Train-the-Trainer is designed to prepare and equip you to lead a ministry and teach Empowered to Connect Parent Training to other parents and caregivers.
+There is no doubt that Empowered to Connect Train-the-Trainer will help you become a better and more effective parent, but it is not designed as a parent training course.
 Instead, Train-the-Trainer is designed to prepare and equip couples to train other couples.
 If you are looking for parent training we recommend that you attend an upcoming Empowered to Connect Conference, find out if an Empowered to Connect Parent Training course is being offered in your area, or check out the wide-ranging resource library.